-These features all seem reallly good, but if you’re like most people, shelling out $9.99 for YouTube doesn’t seem like something you’d want to do.
-That’s where New Pipe comes in.
-It’s an open source front-end for YouTube.
-It copies a lot of features bundled with YouTube RED and is a very compelling YouTube replacement app.
+These features all seem really good, but if you’re like most people, shelling out $11.99 for YouTube may not seem like such a great deal.
+That’s where NewPipe comes in.
+It’s an open-source front-end for YouTube.
+It copies many features bundled with YouTube Premium, minus the original content, and is a very compelling YouTube replacement app.

-The best thing about this app is that it takes some features from YouTube RED and gives them to you for free.
+The best thing about this app is that it takes some features from YouTube Premium and gives them to you for free.
 Want to listen to a song on YouTube from your favorite YouTuber in the background?
-Just search for it in New Pipe and press the headphone button.
+Just search for it in NewPipe and press the headphone button.
 You can even change the settings so it’ll use your external video or audio player app.

 Another killer feature is the ability to cast videos to Kodi via the “Play with Kodi” option.
-With this you’ll be able to blast YouTube videos from your Android to your Linux-powered media center.
+With this, you’ll be able to blast YouTube videos from your Android to your Linux-powered media center.
 It’s very handy.

-Along with playing back videos from YouTube in different ways, New Pipe has some other handy features.
-For example: the privacy-minded can force the video download traffic to flow through TOR.
+Along with playing back videos from YouTube in different ways, NewPipe has some other useful features.
+For example, the privacy-minded can force the video download traffic to flow through TOR.
 Streaming video files through this method is not ready yet, and the developer has not indicated when this feature will be added.
 Plus, your information is stored offline on your device, and NewPipe doesn’t use any proprietary Google APIs.

-New Pipe can be installed in one of two ways.
-The first (recommended way) is to just install the F-Droid app store, and then search for New Pipe in the store to install it.
-Alternatively, you can just grab the app’s APK file directly from the F-Droid website.
+You can install NewPipe in one of two ways.
+The first (recommended) way is to install the F-Droid app store, then search for New Pipe in the store to install it.
+F-Droid is a third-party app store and one of several great alternatives to the Google Play Store.

 Once the F-Droid app is installed, tap the Settings button at the top-right and look for “Update Repos.”
 Once you’ve tapped that, F-Droid will go out and update all repositories.

-From there, just go to the search bar and type “New Pipe.”
+From there, just go to the search bar and type “NewPipe.”
 When you click on it in the search results, you’ll be taken to the app page.
 Click install, and you’re good to go.

-However, if you don’t mind having to search out content manually, perhaps this is a good app for you.
-Of course, users could get the best of both worlds by using both the regular YouTube app (ad-supported with no extra features) along with New Pipe for background play, downloads and everything else it offers.
+Of course, you can still help support YouTube creators by using both the regular YouTube app (ad-supported with no extra features) along with NewPipe for background play, downloads, and everything else it offers.